dataluscorp/browser/docs/testing-rust-code/index.md

 # Testing & Debugging Rust Code

-This page explains how to test and debug Rust code in Firefox.
+This page explains how to test and debug Rust code in Datalus.

-The [build documentation](../build/buildsystem/rust.html) explains how to add new Rust code to Firefox.
-The [code documentation](../writing-rust-code) explains how to write and work with Rust code in Firefox.
+The [build documentation](../build/buildsystem/rust.html) explains how to add new Rust code to Datalus.
+The [code documentation](../writing-rust-code) explains how to write and work with Rust code in Datalus.

 ## Testing Mozilla crates